The Samlors, living heritage of Chiang Mai

 Followers of the Monk Kruba Srivichai built the road that was officially opened on April 30, 1935.
 We only hike the first part of the trail that leads to the small forest temple Wat Palad.
 Along the way, we will eat our snacks/lunch.
 Along the way, there are some beautiful views of the city.
 The hike is not steep and will not take more than 45 mins.
 At Wat Palad our vehicle will wait for us to bring us to Wat Doi Suthep, without a doubt the most famous and revered temple of Chiang Mai.

 This temple is Chiang Mai’s must-see temple.
 We will arrive there in the late afternoon when most people are leaving.
 We recommend you to walk up the 300 steps.
 Take your time.
-Your guide will explain the history of Doi Suthep Temple.
+Your guide will explain the history of the Wat Phra That Doi Suthep.
 You can make some offerings at the temple.
 Doi Suthep is considered a sacred mountain by the people of Chiang Mai.
 Views from the temple are magnificent if the skies are clear.
 We will spend time here before we descend.
 At the bottom of the mountain, we will stop briefly to pay our respects to Kruba Srivichai, the “patron saint” of the North.
 Then we head back to the hotel.
+We hope you enjoyed our Chiang Mai Food and Temple tour.